 Engage Subscribers With Effective Emails

-Knowing your subscribers, and their needs, is a key ingredient to effective email marketing, and your overall success as a blogger.
-We have just deployed a newer, more robust way of determining what your subscribers are positively responding to, giving you a better in-road to solving their pain points.
-Winning.
+Knowing your Subscribers, and their needs, is a key ingredient to effective email marketing.
+With a/b testing, we now have way of determining what your Subscribers are positively responding to, giving you a better in-road to solving their pain points.

 What Is A/B Testing?

-Here’s a more detailed look of how we do it at ConvertKit: a percentage of subscribers are randomly selected, and then assigned to one of two subjects.
+A percentage of Subscribers are randomly selected, and then assigned to one of two subjects.
 We then determine a winner, based on the open rate of the subject.
 The remaining recipients (not including that first percentage), will be sent the ‘winning’ variant, (subject line), yielding the highest open rate overall.

 This testing period occurs over a four hour period of time, so you can zero in on better open rates, in less than a day.